Journal of the Botanical Research Institute of Texas

 J. Bot.
 Res.
 Inst.
-Texas (formerly Sida, Contributions to Botany ("SCB")) has been a source of current research in classical and modern systematic botany for readers throughout the world for 50 years.
-The journal publishes primary research papers in fields such as anatomy, biogeography, chemotaxonomy, ecology, evolution, floristics, genetics, paleobotany, palynology, and phylogenetic systematics.
+Texas (formerly Sida, Contributions to Botany ("SCB")) has been a source of current research in classical and modern systematic botany for readers throughout the world for 59 years.
+The journal publishes primary research papers in English and Spanish in fields such as anatomy, biogeography, chemotaxonomy, ecology, evolution, floristics, genetics, paleobotany, palynology, and phylogenetic systematics.
 Coverage is global: it is not restricted to any geographical area, and papers have been contributed from around the world.
 J. Bot.
 Res.
 Inst.
 Texas is published twice a year, usually with 250-350 pages per issue.
 J. Bot.
 Res.
 Inst.
-Texas currently has 900+ subscriptions on a worldwide basis; approximately 60% are foreign (about 90 countries) and 40% are domestic (USA).
+Texas currently has subscriptions on a worldwide basis; approximately 40% are foreign (about 35 countries) and 60% are domestic (USA).

 Each issue contains articles on various groups of plants such as palms, ferns, lilies, irises, legumes, primroses, morning-glories, bromeliads, four-o'clocks, daisies, buttercups, roses, agaves, mustards, cacti, orchids, mints, wildflowers, and herbs.
 Papers appear in English or Spanish, with abstracts in both languages.
-All papers are peer-reviewed and are frequently illustrated with maps, line drawings, and full color photgraphs.
+Abstracts in additional languages, especially those of the area in which the research was conducted, are encouraged.
+All papers are peer-reviewed and are frequently illustrated with maps, line drawings, and full color photographs.
 Each issue also includes short communications on floristic discoveries, book reviews, and notices of new publications.
 Recent papers have included:

 - Supplemental notes on Bolivian Xyris (Xyridaceae)

 - Two new Bolivian species of Aulonemia (Poaceae: Bambusoideae: Bambuseae)